storjak/Comedy-Score-Chart/readme.md

 ## Instructions

-This is being used in a Node.js environment with npm.
-If you haven't already, you need to install Node.js and npm, and their dependencies.
-After the code is unzipped where you want it to be, you should be able to simply use `npm install` in a bash terminal in the root directory of this project.
-From there you can run the server.js file with Node.js.

-The file referenced as "sensitive.js" contains two key items: your extensions's client ID and the Twitch OAuth token secret.
-I've formatted mine as is below:
+This is being run in a Node.js 16.13.1 environment.
+If you haven't already, you need to install Node.js this project's dependencies with npm, by simply running `npm i` in a terminal in this project's root directory.
+Now you will need to populate the `secrets` folders in the `front` and `back` directories.
+In the `front/secrets` directory there is a self signed cert file and a self signed key file for testing with HTTPS - you will need to generate your own files.
+In the `back/secrets` directory, there is only `Sensitive.js`.
+It contains two key items: your extensions's client ID and the Twitch OAuth token secret.
+You will need to create your own file and fill it with your own Twitch extension secrets.
+These are used to retrieve an OAuth for your backend so you can grab channel names from a channel ID.
+I've formatted mine as below:
 ```javascript
 const secrets = {
     clientID: "Your extension's client ID",